Some Remarks on H-stability of syzygy bundle on algebraic surface: Stability on some regular surfaces

-\begin{proof} Assume that $M_L$ is unstable, let $F\subset M_L$ be a sub-bundle such that $\mu(F)\geq \mu(M_L)$.
-Using the conditions (1) and (3), we can repeat the proof of Lemma \ref{cotaminimaF} and Lemma 1.2 in \cite{lazarsfeldsurfaces} with $n=1$.
-More specifically, in Lemma 1.2 in \cite{lazarsfeldsurfaces} an inequality (inequality (*) at the beginning of page 78) is obtained that translated to our situation, just as we did with Lemma 1.1 in the previous section, yields:
+We can repeat the proof of Lemma 1.2 in \cite{lazarsfeldsurfaces} replacing $B$ by $L-H$ and $L_d-B$ by $H$.
+More specifically, in Lemma 1.2 in \cite{lazarsfeldsurfaces} an inequality (inequality (*) at the beginning of page 78) is obtained that translated to our situation, just as we did with Lemma \ref{MainTheorem}, yields:

 Therefore, we have:

 That is,